Defending Your Goals against the Adversity of Life

 Risk that disability will prevent you from earning a living – disability is the forgotten risk among our fast moving culture.
 However, you may be more likely to be disabled for a period of time prior to age 65, than to pass away before retirement age.
 Replacing lost income when all the family goals still continue is a major challenge.
 Although some companies provide baseline coverage in this area, far too many people are exposed to this risk.

 Risk that declining health will cause financial strife – It’s no secret we are living longer, but unfortunately we often lose our ability to completely care for ourselves in our later years.
 The cost of care in these situations is enormous, and Medicare may not cover much of what might occur.
-Statistics show that almost 70% of all adults will need some Long Term Care during their lifetime (1).
-Depending on the level of care needed, the cost of care could approach $10,500 per month today, and is expected to double in the next 20 years (2).
+Statistics show that almost 70% of all adults 65 and over will need some Long Term Care during their lifetime (1).
+Depending on the level of care needed, the cost of care could approach approximately $12,400 – $24,000 per month in California today, and is expected to double in the next 20 years (2).
 This is a unique area where the insurance products are changing as fast as the cost of care is rising.
-We spend careful time determining how to deal with the risk of Long Term Care and what, if any, insurance products you would like to implement to mitigate it.
+We carefully determine how to deal with the risk of Long Term Care and what, if any, insurance products you may want to implement to mitigate it.

 While planning for these contingencies doesn’t lead to the most enjoyable discussions, they are some of the most meaningful.
 Risk management requires one to think about others, especially family, and how they would be impacted if one of these events occurred.
 We have experienced some emotional and touching stories as clients relayed how much their loved ones mean to them and how we should protect their future.
 Risk Management is a safety net for the lives of your loved ones, and we don’t plan to walk life’s tightrope without that net!